COVID-19 Updates • Strategic Planning

 Dr. Holston has served as a member of the Armed Forces YMCA and San Diego Chapter of ASTD Board of Directors – Educational Committee, chair of the strategic planning task force, organizational effectiveness, a member of the Oceanside Chamber of Commerce, and internal coaching consultant for the Red Cross.
 She is part of the Presidential Council of Paradise Community College, Maricopa Community College Chancellor’s Asian Pacific- Islander Community Advisory Committee and Maricopa Workforce Connection Board member.
 She also is serving the president in the Korean Womens’ International Network.

 Dr. Holston is a national member of SHRM; Organizational Behavior & Theory Track Chair for the International Academy of Business Discipline; Area Representative for the American Society for Competitiveness; Member of Academy of Management; National register’s Who’s Who in Executives and Professionals; and a member of the Executive Women’s Golf Association.
 She frequently gives speeches to local professional organizations.

-Professor in Charge - AZ Education Field Placement
+Professor in Charge - Education Interim Field Placements (AZ)

 ME - Elementary Education

 BA - Elementary Education